-Chesang had to play second fiddle to rising star Jackline Chepngeno at the FNB Cape Town 12 ONERUN in 2018, having to settle for second, despite being the favored athlete, especially after victory in the Commonwealth Games 10 000m.
+Chesang had to play second fiddle to rising star Jackline Chepngeno at the ABSA Cape Town 12 ONERUN in 2018, having to settle for second, despite being the favored athlete, especially after victory in the Commonwealth Games 10 000m.

-Although she came back to South Africa to win the FNB Durban 10K CITYSURFRUN in October 2018 and set a new PB of 31:14 for the 10km, she does feel that she has unfinished business with the Cape Town race.
+Although she came back to South Africa to win the ABSA Durban 10K CITYSURFRUN in October 2018 and set a new PB of 31:14 for the 10km, she does feel that she has unfinished business with the Cape Town race.

 “I hadn’t recovered enough from Brisbane (Commonwealth Games).
 I had also raced hard frequently in the buildup to Brisbane.
 So I didn’t have the final extra push in the legs when Jackline (Chepngeno) went.
 But this year I have raced a bit less, with the only big competition the World Cross Country Championships in Aarhus.”
 Chesang won the Uganda National Championships to qualify for those World Championships.

 The World Champion in Mountain Running had a solid 2018, setting PB’s in the 10km (31:14), 12km (39:28) and 15km (47.19) as well as winning the Commonwealth Games title in the 10 000m.

 Having focused solely on cross country in 2019, Chesang will be much stronger with the off road competition honing strength over speed.
 With her last competition being that of the World Cross Country Championships in Aarhus (Denmark), Chesang will have had time to recover and use that strength to great effect in her preparation for 19 May when she lines up for the 5th running of the ABSA Cape Town 12 ONERUN and hopes to go one better than her second place from 2018.